The British Dyslexia Association (BDA) has adopted the Rose (2009) definition of dyslexia:

-During the Autumn Term of Year 3, each child will be screened for dyslexia using the GL Dyslexia Screener.
-This is an assessment that identifies dyslexic tendencies in children and recommends intervention strategies to help them achieve their potential.
+The GL Dyslexia Screener is an assessment tool that identifies dyslexic tendencies in children and recommends intervention strategies to help them achieve their potential.
 Any children who show moderate or server dyslexic tendencies may benefit from an in-depth, individual assessment that provides a comprehensive overview of the child’s difficulties to inform intervention.

 For those children who show dyslexic tendencies, the school uses IDL as an intervention to target and support them with their reading and spelling.